-Wagner will be part of the National Institutes of Health (NIH) Undergraduate Scholarship Program.
+Wagner will be part of the National Institutes of Health Undergraduate Scholarship Program.
 The program offers competitive scholarships to students who are committed to careers in biomedical, behavioral, and social science health-related research.
-Wagner will receive scholarship support, be part of a paid research training at the NIH during the summer, and receive paid employment and training at the NIH after graduation.
+Wagner will receive scholarship support, be part of a paid research training at the National Institutes of Health during the summer, and receive paid employment and training at the institute after graduation.

 Meyer is an accomplished Boise State student, earning her Bachelor’s of Science degree Spring 2022.
 She was an active researcher in the Department of Biological Sciences working with faculty Jennifer Forbey, focusing on ultraviolet fluorescence of chemicals found in plants.